 With the increasing sturdiness of plate armor, the sword became less and less effective against a fully armored knight.
 Hammers, axes, and maces soon became the weapon of choice for hand-to-hand combat of the mounted knight.

 During the Medieval Age, knights reigned supreme as some of the best warriors on the field.
-To counter these heavily armored warriors, polearms, like this European Bec de Corbin, were used to smash through armor.
+To counter these heavily armored warriors, polearms, like this European Warhammer Poleaxe, were used to smash through armor.

 As armor got better, blades became less effective, although weapons like this Foot Soldier's War Hammer remained, being extremely effective against armored and unarmored foes, as the hammer delivered considerable impact either way.